dancoelho/dancoelho.github.io/_pages/research.md

 {: style="text-align: justify" }
-The molecular self-assembly of symmetric and assymetric BCPs thin films is examined by numerically solving the Otha-Kawasaki model.
+The molecular self-assembly of symmetric and assymetric block copolymers (BCPs) thin films is examined by numerically solving the Otha-Kawasaki model.
 Numerical results indicate that the application of a electric field in the preferred direction can be employed to produce ordered lamellar nanostructures in both symmetric and assymetric